bfrim/bad-apple-dots/README.md

-Bad Apple animation, made using a dot grid in Pygame.
+Bad Apple animation rendered using a dot grid in Pygame.
 It even has sound!

 Next, I wanna make this work in the CLI.